Mark Finchem: 2022 Secretary of State campaign

 In March 2021, Finchem announced he would run for Secretary of State of Arizona in the 2022 election.
 He received Donald Trump's endorsement in September 2021 and won the Republican primary on August 2, 2022.
 Finchem is a member of the America First Secretary of State Coalition.
-Finchem is a long time affiliate with the Oath Keepers whose members donated almost $10,000 to his campaign.
+Finchem is a long-time affiliate with the Oath Keepers whose members donated almost $10,000 to his campaign.

-During the election campaign, Finchem published a tweet calling Arizona Democratic politicians "liars and deceivers" whose "loyalty is to Holocaust-survivor and philanthropist George Soros and publisher Mike Bloomberg."
+During the election campaign, Finchem published a tweet calling Arizona Democratic politicians "liars and deceivers" whose "loyalty is to George Soros and Mike Bloomberg."
 Finchem's invocation of an antisemitic trope drew criticism.
 On his Telegram account, Finchem invoked Soros' name 24 times, often describing himself as combating the "Soros machine" or his "Soros funded opponent" or claiming that the media is Soros-funded.

 Finchem was also scrutinized for his endorsement of Jarrin Jackson, a Republican candidate for Oklahoma State Senate known for his antisemitic and homophobic views (Jackson named "the Jews" as one of several groups that prove "evil exists" and said that "LGTBQ is the gateway to pedophilia").
 After Jackson's writings were publicized, Arizona Republican gubernatorial nominee Kari Lake rescinded her endorsement of Jackson, but Finchem did not.
 Finchem also attracted scrutiny for receiving an endorsement from Andrew Torba, the founder of the antisemitic and white nationalist platform Gab, and for publicly welcoming Torba's endorsement.
 On his own Gab account, Finchem has pushed the Soros conspiracy theory, as well as claims that the Central Intelligence Agency controls the media.

 Finchem's comments were criticized by Jewish organizations, including the Jewish Community Relations Council of Greater Phoenix.
 He responded to criticism saying he "loved the Jewish people" and denying that his tweet was anti-Semitic.
 He later doubled down on his initial claims, saying that criticism of him was proof of a Soros conspiracy.

 During his campaign, most of Finchem's media appearances were on right-wing talk shows.
 He is a frequent guest on Steve Bannon's podcast.

 Finchem had said that if he lost the election, he would not concede.
 Democratic nominee Adrian Fontes defeated Finchem in the November 8 general election.